Your contact center agents have an expiration date

-During our recent Customer Insights to Action meeting (a quarterly meeting open to all of our existing business customers), Customer Relationship Metrics refreshed a 2007 study of this same subject.
-In 2007, analysis of the customer experience found that agent performance peaked in month 11.
+During our recent Customer Insights to Action meeting (a quarterly meeting open to all of our clients), Customer Relationship Metrics updated a case study of this same subject.
+In the originial analysis of the customer experience we found that agent performance peaked in month 11.
 At the time, we hypothesized that the peak of this performance bell curve would vary based on industry, management style, new-hire training, company culture and a number of other variables.
 What we found just recently is that peak service performance is rated by customers when the agents’ tenure is between 9 and 11 months.

 While this finding is clearly interesting, it’s really bad news for many organizations that have tenured agents that far exceed the peak of the performance curve (including company 1 with an average agent tenure of 3.56 years).
 Every day, week and month that an agent remains employed past their peak, they’re putting your most important relationships in jeopardy!!